bigmantobs/DAT250-STE1/dat250-expass1.md

 Thus, PaperTrail was up and running and after some short database work, so was my Heroku page, which can be found at by clicking [Heroku Page](https://ancient-lowlands-88802.herokuapp.com/)

 ## Unsolved Issues
-One issue I never managed to solve was my Heroku pg:psql command not working, I installed, restarted, and still I am met with an error.
+One issue I never managed to solve was the Heroku pg:psql command missing, I installed, restarted, and still I am met with an error.
 I will try a re-install.